open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/libs/ConfigMgr/README.rst.txt

 Running Examples
 ----------------

 The ConfigMgr library also supports Cpp APIs and Python & Go bindings.
-These APIs/bindings can be used in Cpp and Python/Go services in the OEI stack to fetch required config/interfaces/msgbus config.
+These APIs/bindings can be used in Cpp and Python/Go services in the Open EII stack to fetch required config/interfaces/msgbus config.

 Examples will only be compiled if the ``WITH_EXAMPLES=ON`` option is specified while running CMake.
 Please refer `Examples installation <#-install-configmgr-with-examples,-test-suits-and-debug-build-enabled.>`__